 layers.
 Each layer is stored internally as a separate 3D volume, and one volume may be shared between many non-overlapping segments to conserve memory.

 There are many modules in 3D Slicer for manipulating segmentations.
+Overview of the most important is provided below.

 Compute similarity between two segments based on metrics such as Hausdorff distance and Dice coefficient.
 Provided by SlicerRT extension.
+See more information in Segment comparison module documentation.